Generic name: clonazepam (kloe NAZ e pam)

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include extreme drowsiness, confusion, muscle weakness, fainting, or coma.
+Overdose symptoms may include extreme drowsiness, confusion, muscle weakness, or coma.

-Clonazepam may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how clonazepam will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.